Health of staff and service users

 The virus is expected to remain in the population for some time even after lockdown restrictions have been eased.
 As part of risk assessments employers should explore how to respond should anyone develop symptoms while at work, including whether it is possible to identify parts of the site the individual may have accessed or equipment used while symptomatic.

-CLD providers, staff, volunteers and learners have a responsibility to ensure they adhere to the Scottish Government Test and Protect COVID-19 guidance which says people with symptoms should stay at home and self-isolate.
+CLD providers, staff, volunteers and learners have a responsibility to ensure they adhere to the Scottish Government Test and Protect COVID-19 guidance which says people with symptoms should stay at home and self-isolate for 10 days.

 Organisations should suspect an outbreak if there is either: